100 Essential &

 THE GENIUS OF THE ELECTRIC GUITAR

-A pioneer of the electric guitar, the innovative Charlie Christian wrote the template on his instrument for next forty years.
+A pioneer and one of the greatest jazz guitarists, the innovative Charlie Christian wrote the template on his instrument for next forty years.
 This essential set with great sound contains the complete Columbia masters and alternate takes by the Benny Goodman Sextet featuring Christian and either Lionel Hampton or Cootie Williams as well as tracks with Goodman’s orchestra and the Metronome All-Stars.

 NAT KING COLE

 The King Cole Trio with Oscar Moore and Johnny Miller was the epitome of taste and creativity.
 They used the piano-guitar-bass combination to retool everything from be-bop to hit pop.
 These three volumes cover the best of the group from 1942-50 with 18 stunning instrumentals and 44 vocals of great variety.

 The second album by the phenomenal quartet of Coleman, Don Cherry, Charlie Haden and Billy Higgins (October 1959).
 They breathed and swung as one on such Ornette classics as “Ramblin’” and “Una Muy Bonita”.

 THE SHAPE OF JAZZ TO COME

 After introducing his striking saxophone and composing style on two Contemporary albums, Ornette found the perfect ensemble with Don Cherry, Charlie Haden and Billy Higgins.
 The music on their first album, made in May 1959, is bold, joyful, adventurous and refreshing.
 An essential jazz album that ranks as one of the best free jazz albums.